danielmacuare/netlab-automation/1-cumulus-vxlan-evpn/README.md

 # cumulus-vxlan-evpn

 In this lab, we will create a Spine-Leaf topology based on Nvidia/Cumulus VX.
-We will use a VXLAN Overlay with EVPN as the control plane to distribute MAC Addresses in our Fabric.
+We will use a VXLAN Overlay with EVPN as the control plane.

 The idea of the lab is to learn about VXLAN/EVPN while automating the deployment of the fabric as much as possible.